saintskeeper/morgana-agent-protocol/commands/morgana-validate.md

-# QPLAN Command - Technical Validation & Refinement
+# MORGANA-VALIDATE Command - Technical Validation & Refinement

 Analyze similar parts of the codebase and determine whether your plan: